Chew/TARDIS-Docs/docs/permissions.md

     tardis.room.workshop
     tardis.room.zero

-To use the Architectural Reconfiguration System, pl;ayers will need:
+To use the Architectural Reconfiguration System, players will need:

     tardis.architectural